19hours/sg-statutes/Acts/Building Control Act.md

 ### Protection from liability

-32\.—(1) No liability shall lie against the Government or any public officer by reason of the fact that any building works are carried out in accordance with the provisions of this Act or that such building works or plans of the building works are subject to inspection or approval by the Commissioner of Building Control or the public officer.
+32\.—(1) No liability shall lie against any public officer by reason of the fact that any building works are carried out in accordance with the provisions of this Act or that such building works or plans of the building works are subject to inspection or approval by the Commissioner of Building Control or the public officer.

 [4/99]

+[Act 2 of 2012 wef 01/03/2012]

 (2) Nothing in this Act shall make it obligatory for the Commissioner of Building Control to inspect any building or building works or the site of any proposed building to ascertain whether the provisions of this Act are complied with or whether any plans, certificates, notices or other documents submitted to him are accurate.